-- Cause: Too high a signal strength may be caused by the failure of an electronic component.
-Too low a signal strength may be caused by a flowcell or electrical problem. - Action: Check for sources of electrical interference and verify the integrity of the electronics console by temporarily substituting a test flowcell that is known to be good.
+Cause: The peak of the upstream or downstream correlation signals has fallen below the correlation peak limit, as set in the SIGNL submenu.
+This may be caused by a flowcell or electrical problem.

+Action: Check for sources of electrical interference and verify the integrity of the electronics console by temporarily substituting a test flowcell that is known to be good.
 Check the transducers and relocate them, if necessary.
 See Chapter 3, Diagnostics, for instructions.

-2.7 E5: Amplitude Error
+2.1.6 E5: Amplitude Error